pawe9N/Vocabulary-Translator-App/README.md

 # Vocabulary Translator App
-This app is created for purpose of learning C# and UWP applications.
+This app was created for purpose of learning C# and UWP applications.

 ## Getting Started